exue026/mysite/index.md

 # About

 Hi, my name is Ethan!
-I'm a third year Sofware Engineering student at the University of Waterloo interested in distributed systems, infrastructure, and DevOps.
+I'm a third year Sofware Engineering student at the University of Waterloo interested in distributed systems and infrastructure.

 I've contributed production-level code in Python, JavaScript, Go, C++, Scala, and Swift, using tools/libraries/frameworks such as React/Redux, NodeJS, Django, Play, Celery, and Kafka throughout my three internships.